 While many of us use cloud storage nowadays (Google Drive, OneDrive, Dropbox etc.), USB drives (or flash drives) are still popular.
 Small enough to fit in your pocket, cheap, and easy to use, these are a dependable form of storage.
 But what happens if you drop one from height, or accidentally sit or stand on it?
-Your shattered USB may be ruined.
-Does this mean all of your data is lost?
+Shattered USB?
+Is your data actually gone forever?

 Not necessarily.
 There may yet be hope.

 Some people make the mistake of assuming otherwise.
 So don’t toss the drive in the trash.
 This eliminates any chance of recovering your files.
 They should check if it’s in working order.
 No matter what level of damage the shattered USB has taken, it’s worth investigating the chances of getting your data back.

 There are two types of damage your USB drive may face: physical, and logical.

 Physical damage is easy to spot.
-If your USB drive is shattered, or the metal USB port connector is broken off, you’ll be unable to connect it to your computer to access files.
+If your USB drive becomes shattered, or the metal USB port connector is broken off, you’ll be unable to connect it to your computer to access files.
 Instead, you’ll have to try another route.
 Depending on the level of technical prowess you have, you may be tempted to perform a little DIY operation.
 But this is best avoided if you want to recover your lost data.
 Instead, you may want to take it to a professional data recovery firm.
 Professionals will be able to recover the components and ensure your lost files lives on in another form.